-Winnie has played a leading role in seeking to improve the resolution of family conflict, and has been prominent in introducing and developing Collaborative Practice as an alternative means of dispute resolution in Hong Kong.
+Winnie has played a leading role in seeking to improve the resolution of family conflict and has been prominent in introducing and developing Collaborative Practice and parenting co- ordination as an alternative means of dispute resolution in Hong Kong.

-Winnie was the first Hong Kong member of the International Academy of Collaborative Professionals and a founding member of the Hong Kong Collaborative Practice Group, of which she was appointed Vice Chair in May 2012.
-She is a Fellow of the International Academy of Matrimonial Lawyers and was appointed into the executive committee of the Academy in 2013 as the parliamentarian, and as Vice- President in 2014.
-She is also a Member of the International Association of Family and Conciliation Courts.
-She is further an executive committee member of the Hong Kong Family Law Association; and a member of the Hong Kong Law Society’s Family Law Committee.
+Winnie is a founding member of the Hong Kong Collaborative Practice Group and has been Vice Chair since 2012.
+She is also a member of the International Academy of Collaborative Professionals.
+She is a Fellow of the International Academy of Family Lawyers (IAFL) and was appointed to the executive committee of IAFL as Parliamentarian in 2013, and as Vice- President between 2014 and 2018.
+She is an executive committee member of the Hong Kong Family Law Association; and a member of the Hong Kong Law Society’s Family Law Committee.
 Winnie is a case reporter of the Hong Kong Family Law Reports and co-author of "Family Law and Practice in Hong Kong".
-She has also shared her experiences as a family lawyer through a number of talks, both locally and internationally.
+She has also shared her experiences as a family lawyer through a number of talks and lectures in Hong Kong and elsewhere.

-Winnie is trained in Family Mediation and has been a trained Collaborative Practitioner since 2010.
-In February 2015, she also underwent a Parenting Coordination Course, and is a trained Parenting Coordinator.
+Winnie is trained in family mediation and has been a practising collaborative practitioner since 2010.
+In February 2015, she also took a Parenting Co-ordination Course, and is a trained Parenting Co-ordinator.
 She was admitted as a solicitor in Hong Kong in 2001.